EPCCed/archer2-intro-to-lammps/_episodes/02-md-primer.md

 To run LAMMPS on multiple cores/nodes, you will need to submit a job to the ARCHER2 compute nodes.
 The compute nodes do not have access to the landing `home` file system -- this file system is to store useful/important information.

-{% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/archer2_architecture.png" alt="ARCHER2 architecture" %}
+{% include figure.html url="" max-width="60%" file="/fig/2_MD-primer/archer2_architecture.png" alt="ARCHER2 architecture" %}

-On ARCHER2, when submitting jobs to the compute nodes, make sure that you are in your `/work/ta058/ta058/<username>` directory.
+On ARCHER2, when submitting jobs to the compute nodes, make sure that you are in your `/work/ta058/ta058/<username>` directory, as the `/home` file system is not accessible to the compute nodes.

 For this course, we have prepared a number of exercises.
 You can get a copy of these exercises by running (make sure to run this from `/work`):